adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures.md

     January 20, 2025
 </div>

-The mathematics of apportionment for the US House of Representatives.
+We talk about the history and mathematics of apportionment for the US House of Representatives.

 <i class="fas fa-tasks"></i>
-Szpiro (2010), Chapter 9
+Szpiro (2010), Chapters 9 and 10

+<i class="fa-solid fa-file-pdf"></i>
+Adrian.
+<a href = "/content/teaching/2024-ws-adventures/13-01-apportionment-history.pdf">The History of Apportionment in the US</a>

 ## Week 14.
 Apportionment II